-Pursuant to the monetary policy established by the Central Bank for the purpose of regulating liquidity in the money market, Monex, S. A. B. is obliged to maintain monetary regulation deposits for indefinite terms, such deposits amount to \$39, which accrue interest at the bank deposit average rate.
-Deposit interest is payable every 28 days applying the rate established in the regulation issued by the Central Bank.
+Pursuant to the monetary policy established by the Central Bank for the purpose of regulating liquidity in the money market, Monex, S. A. P. I. is obliged to maintain monetary regulation deposits for indefinite terms, which accrued interest at the average rate of bank deposits funding.
+As of December 31, 2023 and 2022, such deposits amount to \$39 in both years.
+Interest on it deposits is payable every 28 days applying the rate established in the regulation issued by the Central Bank.

-As of December 31, 2022, the currencies to be received and given for purchases and sales to be settled, respectively, are shown below:
+As of December 31, 2023 and 2022, the currencies to be received and given for purchases and sales to be settled, respectively, are shown below:

-Balance in source currency
+Balances in foreign currency